julieleung6/Aviation_analysis/README.md

 ## For More Information
 See the full analysis in the Jupyter Notebook or review this presentation.
-For additional info, contact Nechama Borisute at nechama907@gmail.com.
+For additional info, contact Nechama Borisute at nechama907@gmail.com or Julie Leung at julieleung918@gmail.com.

 https://public.tableau.com/app/profile/john.streaman/viz/Phase1ProjectTableauDashboard/Dashboard1?publish=yes